isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

  -  **Show Attribute**: Shows the attribute along with its value.
  -  **Show Text**: Shows the text.
 If the text is longer than 20 characters, then an ellipsis is displayed.

-If a block element has its own text, it is displayed alongside that block element.
-If it does not have it's own text, the text of the first child element is displayed alongside that block element.
+If a block element has its own text, it is displayed along with that block element.
+If it does not have it's own text, the text of the first child element is displayed along with that block element.

 ![](images/outline-view-block-element.png)